dotasin/issue-log-app/README.md

 4. **Reverse Proxy**: Configure nginx or similar for SSL and load balancing
 5. **Monitoring**: Set up application monitoring and health checks

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License.

-## Support

-For support and questions:
-- Create an issue in the repository
-- Check the API documentation at `/api` endpoint
-- Review the Postman collection for usage examples

 ## Useful Endpoints

 - **Health Check**: `GET /health`
 - **API Documentation**: `GET /api`
-- **File Uploads**: `/uploads` (static file serving)

----

 **Built with using Node.js, TypeScript, and MongoDB**